belaja-akacija/dmenu-bkmks/README.md

 ## Notes on progress

-Currently, I am working on refactoring the code to be a bit leaner and less redundant in some places.
+✓ Resolved! -- Currently, I am working on refactoring the code to be a bit leaner and less redundant in some places.
 I'm having an issue with the config file updating properly in the testing branch, after I have added the `(bkmks-add-category)` and `(bkmks-del-category)` functions.
 The functions themselves work fine, but are dependent on the local loaded config global variable to be up to date with the current state of the config file (and subsequently the directory structure of the bookmarks files).
 Thus, they are not ready to be merged into the main branch quite yet.